maxvfischer/DIY-CNC-machine/README.md

 ### Y-axis belt tensioners and end-stop mounts

 Fixed belt tensioners were attached to the longer aluminium profiles of the upper frame using M5 screws.
 When aligning the fixed belt tensioners, make sure that the "belt opening" is pointing in the direction of the rails (one fixed belt tensioner for each rail).
 Similar to before, a bradawl and a hammer were used to make indentations at the center of the holes.
-Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
+Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_and_belts_12](./images/build/frame/attach_tensioners_and_belts_12.jpg)